shakebugs/shake-docs/docs/ios/configuration-and-data/auto-screen-recording.md

 Screen recording runs on iOS 13+ devices only.
 Testing on iOS simulator may not work and can produce warnings in console log without screen recording.
 :::

-Security
-Screen recording is managed by the system and recording is automatically stopped when app goes to background.
-No third party data is recorded.

 ## Privacy

 With this feature turned on, a system dialog will ask your testers if they want to allow your app